Me-ghana/Me-ghana.github.io/_posts/2017-12-31-Caffe-Converter.md

 If we look at the source code, we see the error is thrown in layer_factory_impl.h Line 955, when the root is unable to find the layer node.
 Working backwards, this happens when the function reload_weight_from_caffe_protobinary() from the file layer_factory.h executes reload_weight_from_caffe_net().
 This calls the function caffe_layer_vector() in the file layer_factory_impl.h.
 (Function arguments omitted for clarity.)
 Since we changed the prototxt file, we may need to recreate the binary file... more to come!
 (Please let me know if someone has a solution for this in the meantime)

+**Update May 8th, 2018**
+It was suggested that we try adding a "data" input layer.
+I'll see what happens when I add this and write an update!

 Any feedback to improve this material is much appreciated!
 Please email meghanak@usc.edu.